 When deploying Metro Ethernet service and Colocated services, best practice it to put the ports in protected mode or uni.
 This is to prevent customers from causing interference to each other with layer2 protocols.
 It also allows the user of service provider traffic filtering.
-The downside is without additional configuration, customer traffic to another customer is blackholed when they exist in the same subnet.
-Continue reading
+The downside is without additional configuration, customer traffic to another customer… Continue reading Allowing UNI or protected ports on Cisco switch to reach each other using IP

 When you are transitioning from one carrier to another using provider allocated IP space there is a neat little trick you can use to route outbound traffic through the correct carrier.
 While there are some carrier’s that do not filter their ingress traffic, there are many others who do.